ToyotaResearchInstitute/conex/README.md

 # conex
-A geodesic interior-point method for symmetric cone optimization
+A geodesic interior-point method for symmetric cone optimization.